 This library is provided for software which tracks every store to pmem and needs to flush those changes to durability.
 Most developers will find higher level libraries like libpmemobj to be much more convenient.

-Man pages that contains a list of the interfaces provided:
+Man pages that contains a list of the Linux interfaces provided:

 If you’ve decided to handle persistent memory allocation and consistency across program interruption yourself, you will find the functions in libpmem useful.
 It is important to understand that programming to raw pmem means you must create your own transactions or convince yourself you don’t care if a system or program crash leaves your pmem files in an inconsistent state.
 Libraries like libpmemobj provide transactional interfaces by building on these libpmem functions, but the interfaces in libpmem are non-transactional.